 To connect to a new reflector you must send a Private Call to the reflector you want.
 IT MUST BE A PRIVATE CALL!

 For Brandmeister use the regular reflector number, so for Reflector 4400, use 4400.
-Brandmeister reflectors are returned to the Gateway on Talk Group 9.
-So you need to have TG9 in your receive talk groups list.
+Brandmeister reflectors are returned to the Gateway on Talk Group 9 and you should then use TG9 to connect through the Brandmeister Reflector.

 For DMR+ add a “8” in front of the reflector number.
 So for 4400 on DMR+ use 84400.
-DMR+ connections will come back to the gateway as Talk Group 8, so ensure you have TG8 in your receive group list for each channel.
+DMR+ connections will come back to the gateway as Talk Group 8 and you should then use TG8 to connect to the DMR+ reflector.